saguirregaray1/fake-gpu-op/README-nos.md

-# Scaleway Mixed
+# Scaleway with NOS
 ## Objective
-Set up a local Kubernetes cluster on a Scaleway GPU instance with Minikube, and configure it to have a mixed configuration using GPU Operator
+Set up a local Kubernetes cluster on a Scaleway GPU instance with Minikube, and dynamically manage the mig-configuration using [NOS](https://github.com/nebuly-ai/nos)

 ## Steps